TULiberalArts/Geographic-Information-Systems/pages/graduate.md

 Full-time students can complete the Professional Science Master’s in Geospatial Data Science in as little as one-year, returning quickly to the workforce.
 The program curriculum is informed by an advisory board of industry professionals and incorporates real-world experiences through project-based learning and an internship capstone requirement.

-- Please email [psmgis@temple.edu](mailto:psmgis@temple.edu) to inquire about applications and for further details.
+- Learn More about the [Professional Science Master’s in Geospatial Data Science](https://www.temple.edu/academics/degree-programs/geospatial-data-science-psm-la-gsds-psm)

 ## Graduate Certificate in Geospatial Data Science
 We offer a graduate certificate for students who already have a BA and want to pursue additional coursework in Geospatial Data Science.
 Our courses introduce students to a variety of data science tools with a focus on location-based data.
 The certificate complements our Professional Science Master’s in Geospatial Data Science and serves as a gateway into the program.
 It also pairs well with other graduate programs in the College of Liberal Arts and throughout Temple University.

-- Please email [psmgis@temple.edu](mailto:psmgis@temple.edu) to inquire about applications and for further details.
+- Learn More about the [Graduate Certificate in Geospatial Data Science](https://www.temple.edu/academics/degree-programs/geospatial-data-science-certificate-graduate-la-gsds-grad)

 ## Admissions Process
 Please visit the [Professional Science Master’s in Geographic Information Systems Admissions page](https://www.temple.edu/academics/degree-programs/geographic-information-systems-psm-la-gis-psm/cla-geographic-information-systems-psm-admissions) or [Graduate Certificate in Geographic Information Systems Admissions page](https://www.temple.edu/academics/degree-programs/geographic-information-systems-certificate-graduate-la-gis-grad/cla-geographic-information-systems-ug-cert-admissions) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.